 Over-the-counter medications and prescription drugs can also be very beneficial in helping to control arthritis pain.
 Non-prescription medications, including aspirin, ibuprofen, and acetaminophen, help control pain and swelling.
 Prescription medications, like COX-2 inhibitors, anti-TNF compounds, steroids, and disease-modifying anti-rheumatic drugs (DMARDs) help reduce swelling and pain and can prevent further damage.
 Speak with your health care provider to make sure you are taking the right medication and the right dose, as even nonprescription drugs can be harmful or ineffective if you are not taking them correctly.

 Properly worn splints, braces, wraps and gloves provide support to help you move easier and in some cases can also help to reduce inflammation.
-Oval-8 Finger Splints support and protect your fingers to help correct problems caused by arthritis and the 3pp Design Line Thumb Splint can help lessen your thumb arthritis pain and Protexgloves with light compression provide support and warmth to swollen, stiff hands and associated joints.
+Oval-8 Finger Splints support and protect your fingers to help correct problems caused by arthritis.
+The CMCcare Thumb Brace can help lessen your thumb arthritis pain and Protexgloves with light compression provide support and warmth to swollen, stiff hands and associated joints.

 Looking for Information on Splints and Braces for Arthritis?

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.